denten-books/plain-text/2-device.md

 to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines, as foundation, all higher levels of textuality "floating" above the silicon bedrock.
 And no amount of learning to code would give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a series of nested black boxes, the post-silicon writer hits the impenetrable casket of chip architecture.
-Few of today's engineer-writers are able to work on such deeply-embedded hardware level.

-Before we ourselves get lost in the liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
-Remember that Turing's original description of the Turing machine derived from a legacy of thought experimentation.
-Turing does not begin to build actual machines until his move to Princeton in 1936.
-A universal Turing machine comes to life initially as an idea that can take on the structure of other ideas expressed symbolically.
-And though Turing describes his machine in the language of mathematics (where his most significant contribution lies), his description also contains the bare minimum of a mechanical device.
-No matter how symbolic a Turing machine aspires to be, no matter how ascendant to the realm of the ideal, it remains rooted in the mechanics of reading, writing, and interpretation.

-So far, we too have confronted the literary device only as an idea: imagined first in the methodological contexts of formalist literary analysis and then as a thought experiment about generalized symbolic manipulation.
-But from a strictly materialist point of view, ideas cannot exist without some physical underpinnings.
-Forced to encounter the universal Turing machine *as a mechanism*, the media historian will find that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.

-A media history of the Turing machine as device differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln1-turing] Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
-If the Turing machine is to be taken at face value, not as an algorithm, but as an instrument, what kind of a machine would it be?
-What are its antecedents?
+Wittgenstein's thought experimentation does not let us fall definitively into one camp or another.
+The Turing machine must remain a machine for translating symbolic information into physical states.
+It would be a mistake to reduce it to one or the other.
+But so far, we too have confronted the literary device only as an idea: imagined first in the methodological contexts of formalist literary analysis and then as a thought experiment about generalized symbolic manipulation.
+Kittler reminds us however that ideas cannot exist without some physical underpinning.
+Forced to encounter the universal Turing machine *as a mechanism*, the media historian will find that it borrows from a number of extant designs, which, together and incrementally, give the universal Turing machine its physical form.
+In conclusion of this chapter, I would like to approach the Turing machine as Thomas Haigh suggests: from the perspective of a book historian and a media scholar.
+Once we have grasp the notion of the Turing machine as an algorithm, I am compelled to wonder about its history as a mechanism and ask, what are its technological antecedents?
+What would happen if Turing attempted to patent his device, for example?
+What previous art and related designs would he have to cite in his application?

 Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential